When you’re choosing which of London’s cinemas to visit, you’re going to want to look at the big picture.

 Best for: feeling like a radical

-Founded in 1946 – moving to its current location in the Spring of ’68 – the ICA was set up with the hope of showcasing, and leading discussions around contemporary art of all forms.
-It’s not just a gallery, or a cinema, or at least it’s directors don’t see it that way.
-Instead they see it as ‘a free space, in which the deepest questions that concern us as individuals and society can be explored’.
+Founded in 1946, the ICA was set up with the hope of leading discussions around contemporary art of all forms.
+The directors see it as ‘a free space, in which the deepest questions that concern us as individuals and society can be explored’.
+Luckily, that space takes the shape of a gallery, and a cinema.
 It’s a place that prides itself in pushing boundaries, and being first: the birthplace of pop art; the first place to stage major institutional exhibitions by Pablo Picasso, Damien Hirst, and Steve McQueen; and concerts by The Clash, The Smiths, and David Bowie.
-Cinema wise it’s well-known for it’s support of independent film, which still continues to this day.
-You’ll find independent releasese; arthouse films; and foreign language films; retrospective collections; documentaries; festival screenings; and 35mm screenings; all within their two simple, stripped-back screens.
+And the cinema’s equally well-known for its ongoing support of independent film, with arthouse, foreign language, retrospectives, documentaries, festivals and 35mm screenings all taking place in the ICA’s two simple, stripped-back screening rooms.

 Regent Street Cinema | Oxford Circus